deadlydog/deadlydog.github.io/_posts/2014-10-11-create-unique-strong-passwords-that-are-easy-to-remember-for-all-your-accounts-without-using-a-password-manager.md

 The key to creating a unique password for each service that you use is to include part of the service’s name in your formula, such as the company name or website domain name.

-The key to creating a strong password is to use a common strong phrase (or “salt” in security-speak) in all of your generated passwords.
+The key to creating a strong password is to use a common strong phrase (or "salt" in security-speak) in all of your generated passwords.

 The last piece to consider is that you want your salt + formula to generate a password that is not too short or too long.
 Longer passwords are always more secure, but many services have different min and max length requirements, so I find that aiming for about 12 characters satisfies most services while still generating a nice strong password.